powervr-graphics/WebGL_SDK/README.md

 </ol>

 ## License ##
 The SDK is distributed under a permissive licence so it can easily be integrated into commercial and non-commercial applications.
-You can find the license here.
+You can find the license <a href="https://github.com/powervr-graphics/WebGL_SDK/blob/master/LICENSE.txt">here</a>.